Instructions for the EC X380-1 Diaphragm Carburetor for the Briggs Animal Open Engine

 Click Here for a Downloadable PDF of the X380-1 Instructions

 Intake Manifold: Use only EC Built intake manifolds or adaptors.
 Our intakes are designed with tapered solid pulse ports.
-This allows a better signal to the carburetor’s pulse hole which controls the pump inside the carburetor.
+The pulse angle allows a better signal to the carburetor's pulse hole, which controls the pump inside the carburetor.
 Do not sure manifolds that are only notched for the pulse port.
-They do not provide good signal nor do that match the carburetor gasket.
-Your engine will often have a specific manifold that is designed to bolt to your cylinder head with minimal change in port size and angle.
+They do not provide a good signal or match the carburetor gasket.
+Your engine will often have a specific manifold designed to bolt to your cylinder head with minimal change in port size and angle.

 Carburetor Gasket: Make sure you are using the correct carburetor gasket that matches the bore of the carburetor and the intake manifold.
-When installing the gasket make sure the 1/8” pulse hole is clear and it matches the hole on the intake and carburetor.
-If the hole is not open or partially closing off the pulse port then the carburetor’s pump will not function properly causing erratic tuning problems.
+When installing the gasket, make sure the 1/8" pulse hole is clear and matches the hole on the intake and carburetor.
+If the hole is not open or partially closing off the pulse port, the carburetor's pump will not function properly, causing erratic tuning problems.

-Linkage: When running your throttle cable make sure you have a throttle pedal stop that will prevent the throttle from over pulling resulting in damaging the throttle shaft and or butterfly and carburetor body.
+Linkage: When running your throttle cable, make sure you have a throttle pedal stop to prevent the throttle from excessive pulling resulting in damaging the throttle shaft and or butterfly and carburetor body.
 Check our website for throttle cable installation guides.

 Fuel Systems and Related Service Information

-Fuel Tanks: Make sure your fuel tank is properly vented.
-Vented fuel caps may not vent well enough becoming clogged or covered causing a restriction to fuel flow to the carburetor simulating a carburetor tuning problem.
-Poor venting causes a vacuum in the fuel tank the fuel pump can’t overcome causing the carburetor to go lean.
-The engine will usually not turn rpm and goes flat like it's on a soft rev limiter.
+Fuel Tanks: Make sure your fuel tank is vented correctly.
+Vented fuel caps may not vent well enough, becoming clogged or covered, causing a restriction to fuel flow to the carburetor simulating a carburetor tuning problem.
+Poor venting causes a vacuum in the fuel tank the fuel pump can't overcome, causing the carburetor to go lean.
+The engine will usually not turn rpm and go flat like a soft rev limiter.

-Fuel Line: We recommend methanol or a chemical resistant fuel line.
-Just like the fuel filter over time your line will wear out so replace when needed.
-Check for kinks in the fuel line to make sure fuel flow is not restricted.
+Fuel Line: We recommend methanol or a chemical-resistant fuel line.
+Like the fuel filter, your line will wear out, so replace it when needed over time.
+Check for kinks in the fuel line to ensure fuel flow is not restricted.

-For a better racing experience with your new carburetor please study these instructions thoroughly.
+To study these instructions thoroughly for a better racing experience with your new carburetor.

-Idling: DO NOT MOVE THE IDLE SCREW IN SO THE CARBURETOR WILL IDLE.
+Idling: DO NOT MOVE THE IDLE SCREW IN SO THAT THE CARBURETOR WILL IDLE.
 Only turn the idle speed screw in just enough to cushion the shutter from hitting hard against the throttle bore.
 If you set the carburetor where it will idle, the carburetor could have a bad flat spot when it comes off the turn.
-This makes tuning very difficult and ultimately ineffective.
-In your class of racing its difficult to find an advantage if you idle your carburetor.
+Idling makes tuning very difficult and ultimately ineffective.
+In your level of racing, it's challenging to find an advantage if you idle your carburetor.
 Do not idle!
 Keep it running with your foot.

-4-Cycle Carburetor Tuning: Using our starting positions you should only need to tune the high side needle but we will go through the process of tuning both needles for your education.
+4-Cycle Carburetor Tuning: Using our starting positions, you should only need to tune the high side needle, but we will go through adjusting both needles for your education.

-First: Now with the engine under full throttle it should run clean all the way to the end of the longest straightaway.
-If the engine shuts off then comes back on by itself before you get to the end of the longest straightaway, this is more than likely due to the fact the carburetor is set too rich on the high side needle.
-The cure here is to take the high side needle in 1/8 turn increments (leans out) until the engine pulls clean the full length of the straightaway.
+First: Now, with the engine under full throttle, it should run clean to the end of the longest straightaway.
+If the engine shuts off then comes back on by itself before you get to the end of the longest straightaway, this is more than likely because the carburetor is set too rich on the high side needle.
+The cure here is to take the high side needle in 1/8 turn increments (leans out) until the engine pulls clean the entire length of the straightaway.

-Second: Now bring your engine down to parade lap speed.
+Second: Now, bring your engine down to parade lap speed.
 Accelerate hard as you would for the starting line break.
-If you have a flat spot or a bogging condition this could be due to the carburetor being lean on the low side needle.
+If you have a flat spot or a bogging condition, the carburetor is lean on the low side needle.
 Come out 1/8 of a turn on the low side needle and try again.
-Keeping coming out on the low side needle until the engine pulls hard with no bog or flat spot.
+Keep coming out on the low side needle until the engine pulls hard with no bog or flat spot.
 Now try the same test coming off the turn.
 You should be satisfied once the acceleration pulls hard and clean.
-We have the low side started at 2.5 turns out you not need to turn this needle in any more than a 1/8 or if you are tuning the low side by riching the fuel mixture do not go further than 3 turns out, the needle could back out and fall out of the carburetor.
-You will need to contact us to diagnose a problem or have the low side circuit recalibrated.
+We have the low side started at 2.5 turns out you do not need to turn this needle in any more than a 1/8, or if you are tuning the low side by riching the fuel mixture, do not go further than 3 turns out; the needle could back out and fall out of the carburetor.
+You will need to contact us to diagnose a problem or recalibrate the low side circuit.

-Third: Once you have this basic setup you repeat the first and second steps to fine-tune even further.
-As you lean in the high side needle for the best top-end power you are also leaning out the bottom a touch.
-So to assure yourself of good cornering speed and no flat spots of the bottom you need to go back now and check this under a pull once more.
-As you can see, the tuning of a Tillotson/EC Carburetor on a 4/Cycle engine is a fine balance between the high and low side needle adjustments plus the pop-off pressure of the carburetor.
+Third: Once you have this basic setup, repeat the first and second steps to fine-tune even further.
+As you can see, the tuning of a Tillotson/EC Carburetor on a 4/Cycle engine is a delicate balance between the high and low side needle adjustments plus the pop-off pressure of the carburetor.
+As you lean in the high side needle for the best top-end power, you also lean out the bottom a touch.
+So to assure yourself of good cornering speed and no flat spots of the bottom, you need to go back now and check this under a pull once more.

-The following information is to help you in your racing efforts by educating you more in the workings of your carburetor and how to service it to keep its peak performance.
+Race service to your carburetor is straightforward and can easily be done by you.
 Many pain-staking hours have gone into this unit to increase air and fuel flow.
-Race service to your carburetor is straightforward and can easily be done by you.
+The following information is to help you in your racing efforts by educating you more on the workings of your carburetor and how to service it to keep its peak performance.

-Flushing your Carburetors: All engines...
+Flushing your Carburetors: All engines.
 Methanol fuel is a very high corrosive type of fuel and should never be left in alloy fuel tanks or the carburetor when the day or night of racing is over.
 Be sure to flush the tank, fuel pump, and carburetor with gas.
-For a gas flush, we like a mixture of 16oz Marvel Mystery Oil and 1-gallon non-ethanol gas.
-You do this by draining the methanol out of your tank and replacing it with your flushing gas mixture(Note: Flushing an alloy tank our with gas could get you DQ’d with a water test.)
-As far as fuel tanks go, a plastic fuel tank if our choice for methanol fuel.
-If you have a plastic tank or fuel cell then just pull the fuel line off the fuel inlet fitting and have a can of your flushing gas mixture with a piece of fuel line and attach it to the fuel inlet of the fuel pump.
-Next, start the engine and let it run long enough to use at least 3-6 oz of your flushing gas mixture or until the engine starts to stumble.
-Now, the carburetor and fuel pump have the methanol flush out of it.
+We like a mixture of 16oz Marvel Mystery Oil and 1-gallon non-ethanol gas for a gas flush.
+You do this by draining the methanol out of your tank and replacing it with your flushing gas mixture(Note: Flushing an alloy tank out with gas could get you DQ'd with a water test.)
+The carburetor and fuel pump have the methanol flush out of them.
+As far as fuel tanks go, a plastic fuel tank is our choice for methanol fuel.
+If you have a plastic tank or fuel cell, just pull the fuel line off the fuel inlet fitting and have a can of your flushing gas mixture with a piece of fuel line and attach it to the fuel inlet of the fuel pump.
+Next, start the engine and let it run long enough to use at least 3-6 oz of your flushing gas mixture or until the engine begins to stumble.

 Fuel Inlet Cap: Look for cracks and wear.
 Take care of it because it can't stand to take a lot of abuse.

 Fuel Pump Diaphragm: Located above the demand diaphragm.
-For peak, the clean and crisp performance of your carburetor this diaphragm/skin should be replaced every race day.
+This diaphragm/skin should be replaced every race day for optimized performance.

 Fuel Strainer Screen: Remove and clean after each race to assure ample fuel flow.